 One might think that preferences are also over total calories, and not just macro nutrients.
 The caloric content of food is comprised of energy in the form of these three macro-nutrients; total calories is a weighted sum of grams of these macronutrients.
-The estimates in Table 6 allow us to check if households only care about calories.
-The coefficients on the nutrients are (mostly) statistically significant and different from these weights, they differ across countries, and we will see in the counterfactual analysis that varying them has an economically significant impact.
+The estimates in Table

-&lt;sup>13Approximate weights are 4 calories for each gram of carbohydrates, 4 calories for each gram of proteins and 9 calories for each gram of fats.
+&lt;sup>12Approximate weights are 4 calories for each gram of carbohydrates, 4 calories for each gram of proteins and 9 calories for each gram of fats.